webOSArchive/webos-docs/docs/startover.md

 Ensure you have the novacom drivers working on your PC.
 See the [Prepare Your Computer](activate.md#prepare-your-computer) section of the Activation instructions.

-The Toolbox has startup scripts that run in most Mac, Windows and Linux environments -- even as of 2025.
-If one OS not work, try another -- the script will need access to your PC's USB ports, so may need elevated privileges.
+The Toolbox has startup scripts that run in most Mac, Windows and Linux environments -- even as of 2026.
+If one OS doesn't work, try another -- the script will need access to your PC's USB ports, so may need elevated privileges.

 ### Touchpad Environment